Best Swim Tethers

 The Best Swim Tethers and Resistance Belts (and Tips for Using Them)

-Swim tethers, swim harnesses, swim cords—whatever you wanna call them, are excellent tools for developing power and speed in the water.
+Swim tethers, swim harnesses, swim cords—whatever you wanna call them, are a resisted swimming tool for developing power and speed in the water.

 Swim tethers are awesome because they allow you to make the most of limited pool space (for example, you can train in a small hotel pool, a dive tank, or even in calm open water), and for you swimmers who are lucky enough to have a small pool in the backyard, is a way to simulate longer lengths in a shorter pool.

-In this guide, we will break down the best swim tethers and cords for swimmers and swim training.
+In this guide, we will break down the best swim tethers and cords for swimmers and swim training so that you can choose the perfect option for your goals and workouts in the pool.

 Let’s dive right in.